Attendance & Punctuality

 We welcome the multi-faith nature of our school and recognise that for some families important religious festivals may fall outside the school holidays.
 Government guidance says a student can be absent ‘on a day exclusively set aside for religious observance by the religious body to which the parent belongs.’

 To make sure students have the best chance of achieving their potential by being in school as much as is possible, no more than one day in any term will be authorised for any occasion of religious observance and no more than three days in any academic year.

 Registration is at 8.30am prompt until 8.50am.
 Any student arriving after 8.50am must sign in at the Attendance Office.

 Late arrivals due to doctors’ appointments etc. should be accompanied by a note from home which can be written in the student planner.
 If there is no genuine reason for a student's lateness sanctions may be applied.

-On the first and each subsequence day of absence parents should contact the Attendance Office by telephone or email: contact us
+On the first and each subsequence day of absence parents should contact the Attendance Office by telephone or email, details can be found on our "contact us" page.

 On return to school the student will need to bring a note explaining the reason for the absence, which can be written in their student planner.

-If a student has to leave school for an appointment they will need a note from the parent/carer stating the date, time and reason; this can be written in the student planner.
+If a student has to leave school for an appointment they will need a note from their parent/carer stating the date, time and reason; this can be written in the student planner.
 Students will not be allowed to leave school without a note and must sign out at the Attendance Office.

 All absences from school are detrimental to a student’s learning and progress.
 Some absences, due to factors such as illness are unavoidable and are, following receipt of a letter from parents or medical evidence, recorded as authorised.
 If no note is received, the absence is recorded as unauthorised.